hylandtechoutreach/team/CurriculumDevelopment.md

 ### GitHub
 All content for Tech Outreach programs should be stored on [GitHub](https://github.com/).
 There is a [**hylandtechoutreach**](https://github.com/hylandtechoutreach/) account that owns each repository, in addition to the [**hytechclub**](https://github.com/hytechclub/) organization and the [**hytechcamps**](https://github.com/hytechcamps/) organization.

+Curriculum developers should have their own Hyland GitHub accounts to contribute to projects as well.

 GitHub uses Git to allow the Tech Outreach team to store all material in a standard, accessible way.
 Curriculum developers can use version control to keep track of all updates and changes, as well as collaborate on programs.

 In general, the content visible directly within GitHub repositories is designed to be instructor-facing.
 Student-facing content is surfaced through GitBooks.
 Note that the content on GitHub is still open-source (e.g., not private or secure); it is simply not shown directly to students.